Website, SEO, or Google Maps: What Actually Drives Business Growth First?

 SEO is not an overnight tactic.
 It is an asset that strengthens with consistency.
 Fishkin (2018) emphasizes that repeated exposure in search builds familiarity and trust, which influence buying decisions.

-If your digital marketing priorities prioritize sustainable growth, SEO becomes foundational.
+If your growth strategy prioritizes sustainable visibility, SEO becomes foundational.

-Below is a simplified comparison to clarify digital marketing priorities.
+Below is a simplified comparison to clarify your growth strategy.

 Business Scenario Website First Google Maps First SEO First